 Image credit: Lunetta | Supplied

 Overlooking all of Canberra, Lunetta is a meticulously styled, two-part restaurant in a completely unique, mid-century landmark.
-If you blocked out the view the flag waving on Parliament House you could believably be anywhere—the hills of Los Angeles?
+If you blocked out the view of the flag waving on Parliament House you could believably be anywhere—the hills of Los Angeles?
 Spanish wine country?

 Downstairs, Lunetta Trattoria is a casual Italian-leaning spot, but upstairs things are taken up a notch in the completely glass-walled dining room.
 Expect elegant and creative dishes blending culinary traditions with modern spins crafted by executive chef Tristan Rebbettes (previously Saint Peter, Mona Farm, Sepia).